cudoventures/cudos-docs/docs/governance/get-tokens/cex-other.md

 :::

 You should be able to find either the ATOM (Cosmos Hub) or OSMO (Osmosis) token in the "Swap" or "Trade" section of this exchange application.
-Once you have traded for ATOM or OSMO on the platform, the next steps are: withdraw the tokens to your Cosmos/Osmosis address held within Keplr/Cosmostation wallet, use the Osmosis Frontier DEX to trade them for CUDOS mainnet tokens, withdraw them to your CUDOS address on the CUDOS Blockchain, and then be able to interact with dApps and features on the CUDOS blockchain.
+Once you have traded for ATOM or OSMO on the platform, the next steps are: withdraw the tokens to your Cosmos/Osmosis address held within Keplr/Cosmostation wallet, use the Osmosis DEX to trade them for CUDOS mainnet tokens, withdraw them to your CUDOS address on the CUDOS Blockchain, and then be able to interact with dApps and features on the CUDOS blockchain.

 1. If you don't already have a wallet for Cosmos-based blockchains (such as Cosmos Hub, Osmosis, and CUDOS), you can create one with [this link](../../learn/concepts/wallets/keplr-create.md) using Keplr Wallet, which you can think of as MetaMask for the Cosmos ecosystem.